 The Databases

-Please note data is correct as of October 2025 and will be subject to regular checks and updates.
+The repository of worldwide accident and near miss reporting systems are detailed below.
+Please note data is correct as of March 2026 and will be subject to regular checks and updates.

 Alpine Unfallstatistik